How Yoga Terriers Use Oils In Class

 While essential oils have been used for centuries in holistic practices like Ayurveda and Traditional Chinese Medicine, the integration of dogs into yoga sessions is a much more recent phenomenon.
 “Doga,” or yoga with dogs, began to gain popularity in the early 2000s.
 The practice of incorporating oils into these sessions started when yoga instructors began experimenting with aromatherapy to enhance both human and canine relaxation.
 However, safety concerns regarding essential oils in proximity to pets have since prompted a deeper investigation into how they can be safely used.

-See also Yoga Terriers Compare Mat Textures
+See also Top Rated Blocks From Yoga Terriers

 Current State Analysis: Oils in Yoga Terrier Classes Today